One of the world’s most famous paintings generates a profound turbulence.

 The important work of our greatest artists tell us so.

-[Sven Lindqvist has a brief essay on the Guernica bombing here.
-This final image is a photo of a Damien Hirst artwork auctioned off with some of his other works for some $200 million — the news of which ran in all the business publications.]
+[This final image is a photo of a Damien Hirst artwork auctioned off with some of his other works for some $200 million in 2008, a sale now seen as a perverse marker of contemporary decadence in the art world.]